 We do not offer A level courses at Cambridge, nor do we offer foundation programmes, so you must do your own research (we cannot recommend particular schools etc).

-- If you are enrolling on A level courses, please check which subjects are needed for the course you plan to apply for at Cambridge before choosing your A level subjects.
-A level courses normally last two years.
+- If you are enrolling on A level courses, these normally last two years.
+Please check which subjects are needed for the course you plan to apply for at Cambridge before choosing your A level subjects.
+We recommend reading:

 - If you are thinking of doing a foundation course, please read the information carefully and check the suitability of your course.
 We do not accept Foundation Programmes for maths and sciences courses at Cambridge.